Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 OK, I need to write this stuff out for the sake of my own understanding.
 Please excuse my (mathematically formal) language.

 # A Pointless Reconstruction of the Real Numbers
-Let $X$ be a space.
-We're going to construct several different structures on $X$.
-Two of these are order structures, so we need to be careful with notation to avoid confusion.

 ## Conceptual Motivation